EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 The judges may not vote for bands or acts representing their home country.
 A mathematical adjustment by the average of quotations of the concerned judge is made to balance the figures.

-The EBC host will pay the accommodation costs of all judges (including their partners) as well as their dinners and beverages at the venue.
+The EBC host will pay the accommodation costs of all judges (including their potential partners) as well as their dinners and beverages at the venue.

 The identity of the judges shall not be made public until the start of the EBC.